-Routine/Welfare/Priority
+Routine/Certified/Welfare

-- Follow the direction of leaders within the disaster area.
-Attempt relay or delivery of the Radiogram, unless instructed otherwise (such as holding a message) by the leaders within the disaster area. - If held, service the station of origin that the Radiogram will be delayed per guidance by the leaders within the disaster area.
+- Follow the direction of leaders within the disaster area and/or directives issued by the Emergency Management Director. - Attempt relay or delivery of the Radiogram, unless instructed otherwise by authorized personnel coordinating the emergency communications response. - If radiograms bound for a disaster area to be held according to operating directives, service the station of origin indicating that the radiogram will be delayed per official instructions.

-Emergency
+Priority/Emergency

-• Emergency traffic may not be held and must be moved forward towards its recipient.
+Emergency traffic may not be held and must be moved forward towards its recipient.